 Whatever the practical realisation of an SPS is, the quality of the final device must be precisely assessed.
+This paper will focus solely on the purity of single-photon emission.
 Ideally, an SPS works as follows: a quantum emitter with a discrete energy spectrum is repeatedly excited optically or electrically, each time with relaxation following excitation, and thus emits a train of photons.
 Every excitation pulse it encounters should result in the emission of just a single photon, i.e.~it must act as an on-demand source of single photons.
 Proving that an object is classifiable as an SPS typically requires using an intensity-based `Hanbury Brown and Twiss' interferometer~\cite{brtw56} to experimentally determine $g^{(2)}(\tau)$.
-Specifically, the emission is split equally between two detection paths, at the ends of which detectors with single-photon sensitivity are placed.
-Dedicated electronics then build up a histogram of two-photon events -- these occur when both detectors are separately triggered -- as a function of the temporal separation between output signals from the two detectors.
+Specifically, the emission is split equally between two detection paths.
+A detector with single-photon sensitivity is placed at the end of each path.
+Dedicated electronics then build up a histogram of two-photon events as a function of the temporal separation between the output signals from the two detectors.
+These events occur when both detectors are separately triggered.
 Any events at an effective time delay of zero imply the SPS underwent multi-photon emission (MPE), i.e.~$g^{(2)}(0)>0$.
 Indeed, the quality of an SPS depends on how often an MPE event triggers a two-photon detection.
 Excessive MPE is undesirable as it limits the utility of an intended SPS, e.g.~causing errors in quantum communication and cryptography protocols~\cite{Waks2002}.